e0958902/tp/docs/UserGuide.md

 <div class="warning-box">
 :warning: <strong>Warning: </strong>

-If you edit valid data directly inside the `.json` file, you have to **delete the text file [TODAY_DATE].txt in data/dailymed/**.
-Otherwise, the next time MediTracker runs, it will continue to read the old data saved in the [TODAY_DATE].txt.
+If you edit valid data directly inside the <code>.json</code> file, you have to <b>delete the text file &lt;TODAY_DATE&gt;.txt in data/dailymed/</b>.
+Otherwise, the next time MediTracker runs, it will continue to read the old data saved in the &lt;TODAY_DATE&gt;.txt.
 </div>

 ### Advanced feature: Setting an arbitrary time